Clinical Reference

 This page provides a summary of the 2025 ACVAA Small Animal Anesthesia and Sedation Monitoring Guidelines for quick reference.
 The full guidelines are published as open access in Veterinary Anaesthesia & Analgesia.
 For complete recommendations, refer to the official publication.

-MACvet™ can help your team adopt the latest anesthesia monitoring standards.
-Whether you need a consultation or training on updated protocols, we're here to support your practice.
+MACvet™ can help your team adopt the latest anesthesia monitoring standards — whether you need a consultation or hands-on training on updated protocols.